contactpunit/DOMBrowserApiPractice/README.md

 1. Javascript
 2. Eslint - for ling
-3. Webpack - for packaging
+3. Webpack - for packaging and Code optimization
+4. Webpack CLI - for Auto reCompiling and reloading

 ## Installation